coderofsalvation/webhookmonkey/README.md

 * extract events and incidents from webhooks into api DB (REST)
 * perfect to integrate in backends (REST)

-Incidental does not force you to centralize your infrastructure, it just sits in the sweet spot:
+Webhookmonkey does not force you to centralize your infrastructure, it just sits in the sweet spot:

 <img src="doc/sweetspot.png" width="90%"/>